xarray-contrib/xarray-simlab/doc/framework.rst

    possible.

-A process-ified class behaves mostly like any other regular Python class, i.e., there is a-priori nothing that prevents us from using the common object-oriented features as you like.
+A process-ified class behaves mostly like any other regular Python class, i.e., there is a-priori nothing that prevents you from using the common object-oriented features as you like.
 The only difference is that you can here create classes in a very succinct way without boilerplate, i.e., you don't need to implement dunder methods like